dgraph-io/dgraph-docs/content/dgraph-overview.md

 +++
 title = "Dgraph Database Overview" description = "Introduction to Dgraph Database.
-Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-premises, in your cloud infrastructure, or fully-managed (hosted).
-Learn Dgraph and GraphQL terms from our glossary."
+Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-premises, in your cloud infrastructure, or fully-managed (hosted)."
 [menu.main]
     name = "Dgraph Overview"
     identifier = "overview"
     weight = 2
 +++
+# <span style="color:red">WORK IN PROGRESS</span>
+## Dgraph

+Designed from the ground up to be run in production, **Dgraph** is the native GraphQL database with a graph backend.
+It is open-source, scalable, distributed, highly available and lightning fast.

+## Hosting options

+### Basic architecture
+Dgraph cluster consists of different nodes (Zero, Alpha), and each node serves a different purpose.

+- **Dgraph Zero** controls the Dgraph cluster, assigns servers to a group, and re-balances data between server groups.

+- **Dgraph Alpha** hosts predicates and indexes.
+Predicates are either the properties associated with a node or the relationship between two nodes.
+Indexes are the tokenizers that can be associated with the predicates to enable filtering using appropriate functions.

+- **Ratel** serves the UI to run queries, mutations & altering schema.

+You need at least one Dgraph Zero and one Dgraph Alpha to get started.
+## Who is using Dgraph & How
 Dgraph is a horizontally scalable and distributed GraphQL database with a graph backend.
 Dgraph is built for the heavy transactional workloads required to power modern apps and websites, but it isn’t limited to only these types of applications.
 Whether you are looking to power the backend of your app, create elastic search for your website, or build a new database purely for data analysis, Dgraph is up to the task.
 In fact, it is in production today in the following real-world scenarios: